eufony/dbal/README.md

    in very subtle ways that might otherwise go unnoticed.
 Trying to take these into account will add significant overhead to development and will generally make it unmotivating to work on the backend infrastructure.

-*eufony/dbal* takes care of this problem for you.
+*eufony/dbal* takes care of these problem for you.
 As an abstraction layer, you, as a developer, don't have to worry at all about the syntax that comes out the other end.
 If you want to migrate flavors, you only need to switch to any of the ready-made [driver implementations](https://packagist.org/providers/eufony/dbal-driver-implemtation); or, if one doesn't exist, [contribute](#contributing) and [make your own](docs/Supporting_other_Databases.md).
 Additionally, you'll get to